nroi/cpcache/README.md

 Finally, you can run `cpcache` as its own user (i.e., run `sudo -u cpcache -i` before running this command):

     $ iex -S mix

+## Supported Platforms
+cpcache runs on all platforms supported by Erlang, which includes x86_64 and most ARM platforms.
+This also means that cpcache does run on a Raspberry Pi.
+Only x86_64 clients are supported by cpcache, which means that while cpcache can be installed on an ARM device, it cannot serve files to clients which run anything other than the official Arch Linux distribution.